-World Kayak began in the early 90’s with Eric EJ Jackson and has taken a number of forms over the following decade.
+About World Kayak – A little History World Kayak began in the early 90’s with Eric EJ Jackson and has taken a number of forms over the following decade.
 Within the first few iterations of WK, EJ began a longstanding discussion with James McBeath (Former partner with Liquid Skills, Kayak Futaleufu, Kayak International… and web marketing guy).